open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 customElements.define('todo-list', TodoList);
 ```

-Ok so the structure of the class should be pretty familiar now, there is a `todos` property and a template to render.
+The structure of the class should be pretty familiar now.
+It has a `todos` property and a template to render.
 The template looks almost the same as the previous, except that now there is an if statement at the start.
-We need this because unlike before, our todo list isn't the one in charge of the data.
+We need this because unlike before, our todo list is not in charge of the data.

-The parent element is still in charge, and we expect it to pass along the todos list to this component.
-This means that we cannot assume the list to always be there when we do a render.
-If we don't take care of this somehow, our component will crash because you cannot run a `map` function on `undefined`.
-Adding early returns in your render function is a simple way to do this, and makes it easy to see which properties are required for rendering.
+The parent element is still in charge, and we expect that it will pass along the todos list to this component.
+This means that we can't assume that the list will always be there when rendered.
+If we don't take care of this, our component will crash because you can't run a `map` function on `undefined`.
+Adding an early return to the render function is a simple way to do this.
+It makes it easy to see which properties are required for rendering.

 Next, we need to somehow let the parent element know that the user clicked on the checkbox or the remove button.
-We can do this using DOM events.
-DOM events are great because the structure and hierarchy of our application is reflected in the DOM, so when a component fires an event only its parent components can receive them.
-This way we have an automatic scoped communication system.
+We can do this by using DOM events.
+DOM events are great because the structure and hierarchy of our application is reflected in the DOM.
+This means that when a component fires an event, only its parent components can receive them.
+This way we have an automatically scoped communication system.

-Let's add the events we want to fire:
+Let's add the events that we want to fire:

 ```js
 _changeTodoFinished(e, changedTodo) {